Shawn-SFYu/NightStories/README.md

 # Stories Now - AI Storytelling Application

 Stories Now is an AI-powered storytelling application that converts text to speech using advanced AI models.
-Initially designed for family use, it's expanding to include more features like summarization and text-to-image capabilities.
+Initially designed for family-use text-to-speech, it's expanding to include more features like summarization and text-to-image capabilities.

 ## Architecture